• Skip to main content

 The initial symptoms of meningitis often mirror symptoms of the flu.
 Your neck could feel stiff, and you may even experience excessive sleepiness.
 Severe headaches and headaches accompanied by nausea and vomiting could occur, too.

-A primary care physician at Royal Palm Beach can diagnose and treat severe headaches.
+A primary care provider at Royal Palm Beach can diagnose and treat severe headaches.
 Therefore, you can go back to living your normal life without the debilitating headaches that interfere with your daily life.

 Contact Advanced Medical PA — a family medicine practice that serves Wellington and the surrounding Florida area — today for relief from your serious headaches.
 Call us at (561) 315-4172.
 While we’d love to speak to you personally, for your convenience, you can also use our online appointment form.